bolnel/nelsite1/content/articles/top-cybersecurity-providers-recertification-cost.md

 In this article, we'll look at the most established infosec and cybersecurity certification providers, learn a few tidbits about them, and see what kind of requirements they have for obtaining and maintaining a credential.

-{{< figure src="/article_images/top-cybersecurity-providers-recertification-cost-hero.jpg" alt="Considering if obtaining a certification is worth your time and resources?" caption="photo by \@cottonbro on Pexels">}}
+{{< figure src="/article_images/top-cybersecurity-providers-recertification-cost-hero.jpg" alt="What are the recertification fees for CISM CSX-P, CEH, CISSP?" caption="photo by \@cottonbro on Pexels">}}

 {{< table_of_contents >}}